 - Some departments are driven by accreditation

-- University general – University Studies objectives (currently being reviewed by a
+- University general – General Education objectives (currently being reviewed by a committee)

 - Describe original process and current review process